xindalcy/frp/README.md

 ### Connection Pooling

-By default, frps creates a new frpc connection to the backend service upon a user request.
+By default, frps creates a new ydrdc connection to the backend service upon a user request.
 With connection pooling, frps keeps a certain number of pre-established connections, reducing the time needed to establish a connection.

 This feature is suitable for a large number of short connections.